NathanDunfield/artexamscan/README.rst

 	> python -m pip install examscanuiuc --user --upgrade

-ExamScan requires pdfimages, pdftoppm and zbar.
+ExamScanUIUC requires pdfimages, pdftoppm and zbar.

 .. warning::
 	The packages used by ExamScanUIUC require an updated version of the `six <https://pypi.org/project/six/>`_ package.